Family History Fanatics

-Death records can provide a lot of clues to break through genealogy brick walls.
-After validating his death date, I can piece together small details that point me in the direction of discovering my brick wall's parents.
+Death records can provide many clues to breaking through genealogy brick walls.
+After validating his death date, I can piece together small details that lead me to discover my brick wall's parents.

 Three Records for John Townley